Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ## Add a discount to a single offer

-You can add a customized discount to single offers in your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
+You can add a discount to single offers in your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
-You can apply an individual discount to each offer in your bill list.
-The discount is applied to the offer entry in the bill list.
-That means, if the quantity of an offer in the bill list is greater than 1, the discount will apply to all offers of this entry.
-If you want to apply a discount to a single one of several offers in an entry, you have to use the [single scan function](./02_SelectOffer.md#use-single-scan) first to add the offer as a single entry in the bill list.
+The discount is related to the offer entry in the bill list.
+That means, if the quantity of an offer in the bill list is greater than 1, the discount is applied to all offers of this entry.
+If you want to apply a discount to a single one of several offers in an entry, you have to use the [single scan function](./02_SelectOffer.md#use-single-scan) first to add an offer as a single entry in the bill list.
-You can also add a discount to the whole purchase.
+You can also apply a discount to the whole purchase.
 For detailed information, see [Add a discount to the purchase](./04_CompletePurchase.md#add-a-discount-to-the-purchase).

 #### Prerequisites